Big City Family Fun

 DiMenna Children’s History Museum

 Located at 170 Central Park West.
-Open Wednesday to Sunday from 11 a.m. to 5 p.m. ( 8 p.m. on Friday).
-Admission based on age and 4 and younger enter for free.
+Open Tuesday to Sunday from 11 a.m. to 5 p.m. ( 8 p.m. on Friday).
+Adult admission is $24, students are $14 and kids (5 to 13) are $6 with those 4 and younger entering for free.
 Timed entry reservation recommended.

 Guggenheim Museum